A Federal Appeals Court is deciding on the Immigration

 The Constitution establishes the responsibility for each branch of government and the people can only hope that at least one branch acts in accordance with the Constitution.
 If they all do, then all the better.
 This of course doesn’t answer the question of whether the ‘travel ban’ is or is not constitutional.

-Question D: Is challenging the Executive Order an infringement upon Presidential authority?
+Question D: Is challenging the Executive

 (1).
 Yes